Jompda/WebR6Editor/README.md

 # WebR6Editor
- The simple but powerful web-based Rainbow Six: Siege strategy editor.
+The simple but useful web-based Rainbow Six: Siege strategy editor.
 ~Developed by: Joni Rapo

 ## TODO:
 - Refactor the code to have less hard coded sections.